Arthur Schopenhauer is perhaps one of the most underappreciated philosophers of the nineteenth century, maybe ever.

 While his own work is considered less sophisticated—and for many reasons, less palatable—than contemporaries like Hegel and Kierkegaard, his greatness lies instead in his powerful influence on later paradigm-shifting thinkers like Nietzche and Freud.

 Central to Schopenhauer’s work was the concept of the ‘will’, the powerful but irrational impulse toward physical existence that, in Schopenhauer’s view, had to be denied and transcended through art, ethics, and introspection.
-This notion lead to a body of work that is initially shocking in its negativity and bleakness.
-But upon closer inspection, provides much wisdom for the art of living well.
+This notion leads to a body of work that is initially shocking in its negativity and bleakness.
+But upon closer inspection, it provides much wisdom for the art of living well.

 What follows is a collection of my favorite quotes and passages from his work along with my own brief thoughts and reflections.